kyclark/bioinformatics_primer/book.md

 \newpage

-# Chapter 56: De Bruijn Graphs in Python
+# Chapter 57: Using De Bruijn Graphs to Assemble Sequences

 We will find paths through sequences that could aid in assembly (cf http://rosalind.info/problems/grph/).
 For this exercise, we will only attempt to join any two sequences together.
 To do this, we will look at the last `k` characters of every sequence and find where the first `k` character of a *different* sequence are the same.